LxhBenMeow/Briar-CatHei/README.md

-- 👋 Hi, I’m @Briar-CatHei
+Briar CatHei, cname LxhBenMeow, 21, a Cat Spirit
-- 👀 I’m interested in Genshin Impact
+- Windows Insider since June 29th, 2021 (The first used build was 22000.51)
-- 🌱 I’m currently learning something about Windows 11
+- Genshin Impact Player with the new iPhone called "iPhone 11" since the February, 2021
-- 💞️ I’m looking to collaborate on ...
+- Luoxiaohei Kernel,Genshin Impact Container, Windows 11 Version 22H2 Moment 4 Shell
-- 📫 How to reach me ...
+- Lang:zh-cn en-us

 <!---
 Briar-CatHei/Briar-CatHei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.